Wednesday, April 25, 2018

 “What do you mean, good deed?
 His was the greatest betrayal in the history of all the world.”

-“But…but...”
-Then I decided to put these mystery men, Jesus and Judas out of my mind.
-It was starting to feel like a sporting event.
+Then, I decided to put the mystery of it all and the three mystery men, Christ, Judas and the Unibomber out of my mind for now.
+It was starting to sound like a sporting event.

 I poured the third mystery man a coffee, and passed him the cup.
 We stood eating our muffins in silence.
 Then, nodding to each other, we moved on into our respective friend’s rooms—to watch and wait at the foot of their beds.

-My friend died that long evening, and I wept.
+My friend died after a long evening, and I wept.

-On my way out early that morning, I passed Mystery Man #3 coming down the hall.
+On my way out in early morning, I passed mystery man #3 coming down the hall.
 Our eyes met for a moment in a kind of farewell.
-As I looked one last time upon his orange sweatshirt, this time I was able to see the words below the image of our lonely, blue marble planet with an arrow pointing to the words:
+As I looked again at his orange sweatshirt, this time I was able to see the words below the image of our lonely, blue marble planet with the words:

 “YOU ARE HERE.”